haltcase/babel-plugin-partial-application/readme.md

 Use an `_` symbol ( or a custom identifier of your choosing ) as a placeholder to signal that a function call is partially applied.
-That is, it's not actually called, but will return a new function receiving the arguments you signified as placeholders.
+That is, it's not actually called yet, but will return a new function receiving the arguments you signified as placeholders.

-You can provide one or several placeholders, in any order with the rest of the usual arguments.
+You can provide one or several placeholders mixed in with the rest of the usual arguments.
 See the [examples](#examples) section to see what this looks like.